 C7 Corvette Body Kits History (Part 6 in the Series): The C7 Era

-Since the 2014 Corvette C7 was released in 2013, many different body kits have become available to allow owners to give their cars a wide variety of new looks.
-Owners of the 2014-2019 Corvettes can choose from full body kits, wide body kits, rear body kits, hoods, carbon fiber pieces, custom grills, trunk spoilers, and even fender flares.
+Since the 2014 Corvette C7 was released in 2013, many different Corvette body kits have become available to allow owners to give their cars a wide variety of new looks.
+Owners of the 2014-2019 model year Corvettes can choose from full-body kits, wide-body kits, rear-body kits, hoods, carbon fiber pieces, custom grills, trunk spoilers, and even fender flares.
 The C7 Corvette Body Kits History will explain the various options available.

 The newest Corvette was barely on the market before ten companies lined up to offer significant visual advances on the stock model.
 Hennessey, Lingenfelter, and Callaway have all placed their bets in the horsepower game.

 These days, even more models are emerging to attract sophisticated aftermarket customers.
-TS Designs has their widebody variant introduced at SEMA.
+TS Designs has its widebody variant introduced at SEMA.

 Callaway has their shooting brake.
 Jeff Nowicki is offering his Concept 7 version.
 Customizing cars and developing full-build spin-off models is a major component of the worldwide automotive industry.